 For men, symptoms may include:

-- Pus or milky discharge from the penis
+- Pus or milky discharge from your penis

-- Pain, tenderness and swelling of the testicles
+- Pain, tenderness and swelling of your testicles

 Women or men treated for chlamydia should be retested three months after their treatment.

 A positive test indicates you have an active chlamydia infection that requires treatment with antibiotics.

 A negative test means only that there is no evidence of infection at the time of the test.
 If you are at an increased risk, it is important that you have screening tests performed yearly to check for possible infection, especially since re-infection is common, particularly among teenagers.